 Coconut trees are grown all over Indonesia.
 On each island, you can find lots of coconut trees with coconuts.
 While most of the coconut trees are from the same spices but the coconut shell properties are very different.

 Coconut shells from Java can be used for the production of coconut charcoal.
-But very rare you can find white ash.
+But very rarely you can find white ash.
 Usually, it is very dark ash with 7 to 15 % content of ash.

 The second most important thing that influences the quality of charcoal shells is the burning method.
 There are two main types of burning (pyrolysis) charcoal: (a) burning in steel drums and, (b) burning in earth pits.

 The best is to get charcoal shells burned (pyrolyzed) in steel drums.
-It is the cleanest process that supports the hight value of carbon (up to 85%).
+It is the cleanest process that supports the high value of carbon (up to 85%).
 Charcoal factories are hunting for the guys who do pyrolyze in steel drums.

 Another method is burning in soil/earth pits.
 It is easy to do and a very common method in Sumatra and Sulawesi.
 The quality of charcoal shells is less than in steel drums.